Mike Dudek

-Mike Dudek (born August 21, 1995) is an American football wide receiver for the Illinois Fighting Illini.
+Mike Dudek (born August 21, 1995) is an American former football wide receiver known for his time with the Illinois Fighting Illini.
 As a true freshman, Dudek broke Illinois' school record for receiving yards by a freshman, previously set by Arrelious Benn in 2007.

 High school

 During his senior season, Dudek recorded 2,361 yards of Total offense, averaging 196.8 yards per game, and caught 23 TDs.
 This earned Dudek the Upstate Eight Conference Player of the Year award in 2013 and 1st Team All-State honors from the News-Gazette, Chicago Tribune, and IHSFCA.
 Despite these honors, Dudek's only received two Football Championship Subdivision offers, from North Dakota State and Illinois State.
 Illinois was Dudek's only Football Bowl Subdivision scholarship offer and he was primarily recruited by Mike Bellamy.

 College career

 Dudek enrolled early at Illinois and participated in spring 2014 practices, impressing coaches and drawing early comparisons to Wes Welker.
 After Illinois' week 2 win over Western Kentucky in which Dudek had four receptions for 55 yards and a touchdown, he was named Big Ten Freshman of the Week.
 Later in the season Dudek was named to the Biletnikoff Award watch list.
 The Biletnikoff Award is awarded annually to the most outstanding receiver in American college football.
 In the October 4th game at home against Purdue, Dudek became the fourth player in school history to catch at least 200 yards in a game, joining Steve Hull, A. J. Jenkins, and College Football Hall of Fame Inductee David Williams.
 At the end of the 2014 season, Dudek led all Big Ten Conference freshmen in receptions and receiving yards.
 In 2015 spring workouts, Dudek tore his ACL and was medically redshirted, ending his season.